splatert/Discogs-Catalog-Tracker/README.md

 ## Troubleshooting
-The history button may not load sometimes to due to the dynamic element it loads inside being missing.
+The history button may not load sometimes to due to the dynamic element it loads inside of being missing.
 You can bump up the seconds it takes for the userscript to load in if you're experiencing slow connection issues on Discogs.